 Small Fall Kitchen Vignettes

-Don’t you love creating small groups of items ~ we call them vignettes ~ together to make pretty setting in you home A perfect example of “the sum is greater than the parts”.
-Here are a few fall decorating ideas that you can quickly put together, but have big impact in your kitchen.
+Don’t you love gathering small groups of items ~ we call them vignettes ~ together to make a pretty setting in your home: a perfect example of “the sum is greater than the parts”.
+Here are a few awesome autumn decorating ideas that you can quickly put together, but have a big impact on your kitchen.

 More apples give this little corner kitchen vignette its pop of color.
 The “apples” sign, apple basket and wheat bundle tell you that fall is on its way.
 What a cute tea towel.
 The round wood tray pulls it all together.
 Thank you to Jenn at Clean and Scentsible for showing how easy it is to create that sweet touch of autumn.